Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Problem Formulation

-where ${d_k}$ represents the difference between the individual function coefficients, and $g()$ is the nonlinear mapping from the feature function coefficient difference to the perceptual difference, and this mapping is obtained through a regression model.
+where \ADDCZ{$\tau = 10^{-5}$ prevents division by zero,} and ${d_k}$ represents the difference between the individual function coefficients, and $g()$ is the nonlinear mapping from the feature function coefficient differences to the perceptual difference, and this mapping is obtained through a regression model.
 This method addresses the difficulty of point-to-point correspondence matching while considering the structural changes in local features.
 Furthermore, considering the multi-scale nature of human visual perception, we incorporate the differences at low, medium, and high scales into the final distortion calculation.
 The final distortion is expressed as: